 Free Online Legal Resources

-There are a few situations when law enforcement is exempt from obtaining a search warrant.
-Those situations include:
+There are a few exceptions to the search warrant requirement when law enforcement may conduct a search without first obtaining a warrant.
+These include:

 Search warrants are one way to balance a citizen’s constitutional rights and privacy interests with the government’s crime-fighting concerns.
 To protect their rights, people should know that police officers generally must get a valid search warrant before they conduct a search.
 And they should also be aware that there are exceptions to that rule.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified fourth amendment unreasonable search & seizure rights lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.